“Hey, could I drop in with one of the counselors just to ‘declare’ my program of study?”

 Life has been so lovely lately.
 God is working (as always, of course), God loves me, and every dark, rainy day is brightened by God’s overwhelming Presence.
 Every time I think about it, I thank the Holy Spirit again.

-Throughout the years, being a fairly depressed person, I developed an awareness for a feeling that overtook me when I let my mind wander in the darkness.
+Throughout the years, struggling with some sad events, I developed an awareness for a feeling that overtook me when I let my mind wander in the darkness.
 My gut would clench up, and in the center of it, I would feel a hurt deeper than pain, and I would cry out to God—sometimes, cry out at God.